astropy/astropy-APEs/APE1.rst

-* "Abandoned": If an APE is present in the repository but has been labelled as "Discussion" for at least a year without any sign of further discussion or progress, the APE can be marked as Abandonned (after reaching out to the authors to check that they are not able to continue working on it).
+* "Abandoned": If an APE is present in the repository but has been labelled as "Discussion" for at least a year without any sign of further discussion or progress, the APE can be marked as Abandoned (after reaching out to the authors to check that they are not able to continue working on it).
 An Abandoned APE can be picked up at any time by other members of the community, and the status changed back to "Discussion".